-These are some of the questions Lock Chee Wee, Partner and Industry Lead, Professional & Business Services of RSM, addressed during his webinar held on 22 May 2020.
+These are some of the questions Lock Chee Wee, Partner and Industry Lead, Professional & Business Services of RSM, addressed with the Singapore Association for Private Education ("SAPE"), during this webinar held on 22 May 2020.
 To survive this pandemic, businesses have to understand the position they are in and what are the options available to survive this period.
 But how optimistic are the participants in handling the negative impact and recession arising from COVID-19?
 How likely would they apply for grants on online training/learning management systems?

 According to the live poll conducted during the webinar, 73 per cent of the participants are optimistic or very optimistic (rating 4 or 5 on a scale of 1-5) that they can tackle the negative impact from the pandemic.
 The result also shows that 70 per cent are either likely or very likely to apply for grants on online training/learning management systems, and 80 per cent of the participants expressed that they are satisfied or very satisfied with their online content/delivery channels.
 With these results, Chee Wee went on to elaborate on the fundament of sustaining a business during a crisis.

-Of paramount importance is to perform a business heath check to determine a business’ breakeven point, ascertain the possibilities with respect to this breakeven point by doing various sensitivity analyses, and know how to conserve current cash balance as the end game.
+Of paramount importance is to perform a business health check to determine a business’ breakeven point, ascertain the possibilities with respect to this breakeven point by doing various sensitivity analyses, and know-how to conserve current cash balance as the end game.

 So, what are the post-crisis opportunities?
 Chee Wee succinctly condensed these opportunities into three broad points:

 - Accelerate digital readiness: To leverage various government grants to kick-start or deepen digital capability

 - Build agility: To simplify processes in view of the new business environment and revenue model